antontkv/tmuxNOC/README.md

 ## Installation

 Just clone the repo into your home directory, because scripts rely on that this project resides in `~/tmuxNOC`.
 Then run `install.sh`.
-It will replace your `.tmux.conf`, so make a copy it you need it.
+It will replace your `.tmux.conf`, so make a copy, if you need it.

 This config and scripts need:
 - tmux 3.1b